This page was reviewed under our medical and editorial policy by

 Ahead of the procedure, doctors typically provide instructions on what to do in advance.
 Guidelines may require patients to:

-This procedure may be performed in one of two ways:
+This procedure may be performed in one of several ways:

-Chemical pleurodesis: The doctor makes a small incision in the chest and inserts a chest tube to remove any fluid from the pleural cavity.
+Chemical pleurodesis: The doctor makes a small incision in the chest and inserts a chest tube to remove any fluid from the pleural cavity or drains the air to allow for expansion of the lung.
 A substance is then inserted into the tube that causes the linings of the lung and chest wall to stick together.
-This seals the space and limits further fluid buildup.
+This can be performed at the patient's bedside or surgically.
+The procedure seals the space and limits further fluid buildup.
 Common drugs used for this include:

 Patients typically require a few stitches to close up the incision site.